pyuxiang/todo/notes/dev_requirements.md

     - Use Redux for managing application state in React
     - Use Docker to containerize software within UNIX environment

-For the mid-term submission, a short writeup of basic use case and execution plan, as well as suggestions and problems faced should be submitted, in pdf format.
+For the mid-term submission (2019-12-30), a short writeup of basic use case and execution plan, as well as suggestions and problems faced should be submitted, in pdf format.
 No longer than 3 A4 sides with 12pt Georgia-equivalent font face.

-For the final submission, a short writeup of accomplishments with user manual, same submission format.
+For the final submission (2020-01-25), a short writeup of accomplishments with user manual, same submission format.
 Proof of working application must be available.

 For forum with other CVWO applicants, search [here](https://github.com/tiuweehan/CVWO-2020/issues).
 Follow the [CVWO guide](https://github.com/tiuweehan/CVWO-2020/) once Rails is setup.